rahul6997/Enhanced-PDF-Reader/README.md

 # Enhanced eBook Readability with Gaze Tracking

-This repository hosts the code for an innovative application aimed at enhancing the readability of eBooks and PDFs through the use of eye and head-tracking technologies.
-The project is designed to create a more natural and engaging reading environment by adapting to the reader's behavior and preferences in real-time.
+Here is the code for an innovative application aimed at enhancing the readability of eBooks and PDFs through the use of eye and head-tracking technologies.
+The project is designed to create a more natural and engaging reading environment by adapting to the reader's behaviour and preferences in real time.

 ## Features